Boone County, Missouri: Public safety

 The Boone County Sheriff has jurisdiction over the whole county.
-The Boone County Fire Protection District provides fire protection and emergency medical services for a large portion of Boone County, Missouri.
+The Boone County Fire Protection District (BCFPD) provides fire protection and emergency medical services for a large portion of Boone County, Missouri.
 The BCFPD is the largest volunteer fire department and third largest fire service organization in the state, protecting 492 sqmi of residential, commercial, industrial and agricultural property and over 50,000 people.
 The Boone County Fire District maintains 15 fire stations, a training center, and a headquarters facility.

 History

 Prior to 1964, there was no organized fire protection in Boone County.
 This changed after an elderly handicapped woman died in a house fire just west of the city limits of Columbia.
 A small group of CB radio enthusiasts, known as the Central Missouri Radio Squad, banded together to develop a fire protection system for Boone County.

 USAR Task Force

-Boone County Fire is the sponsoring agency of Urban Search and Rescue Missouri Task Force 1 (MO-TF1) which is one of the 28 FEMA Urban Search and Rescue Task Forces across the United States.
+Boone County Fire is the sponsoring agency of Urban Search and Rescue Missouri Task Force 1 (MO-TF1), which is one of 28 FEMA Urban Search and Rescue Task Forces across the United States.
 The team is made up of 210 members that are qualified in various aspects of urban search and rescue.